All Integration Methods Are Not Created Equal

 Moving data from one system to another is only a first step.
 The data itself isn’t what’s valuable—it’s the insights that can be gleaned from analyzing the data and displaying it in the form of Web-based portals and dashboards that can be shared with clients.

 That’s where First Rate comes in.
 Our CORE solution does the heavy lifting of performance measurement and report generation.
-With CORE, measurement and reporting is fully automated.
-Data can be pulled in or accessed by an outside application through our open API architecture, while maintaining the integrity and security of your clients’ data.
+With CORE, measurement and reporting are fully automated.
+Data can be pulled in or accessed by an outside application through our open API architecture while maintaining the integrity and security of your clients’ data.
 CORE frees you to spend less time compiling and analyzing data and more time engaging your clients, earning their trust.